rexyim/notes/hping3.md

 > So why hping3 is so useful ?
 > so imagine a scenario where the device you are trying to enumerate is not responsive to icmp.
-> With hping3 we can sendspl packets to s
+> With hping3 we can sendspl packets to specific or all ports to enumerate the device.
+>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0MTMzMjEwM119
+eyJoaXN0b3J5IjpbLTE3OTU4MjIxMTBdfQ==
 -->